fclad-ietf/ietf-id/draft.md

 # Implementation Status {#sec-implementation}
 {: removeInRFC="true"}

+To be done.

 # Operational Considerations {#sec-ops}

+To be done.

 # Security Considerations {#sec-security}

+To be done.

 # IANA Considerations {#sec-iana}

+To be done.

 --- back